LibraryOfCongress/citizen-dj/README.md

   -out "output/variety-stage/phrasedata/"
 ```

 If you're not getting enough phrases, you can lower the threshold for minimum clarity of phrases by adding `-params "minc=24.0"`; the lower the number, the more phrases you will get.
+The default is 30.
 Also run `python3 samples_to_phrases.py -h` for more parameters to tweak.

 Add phrase stats to item .csv data: